Rails-Designer/perron/README.md

 ### Setting a root page

-To set a root page, include `Perron::Root` in your `Content::PagesController` and add a `app/content/pages/root.{md,erb,*}` file (make sure to set `slug: "/"` in its frontmatter).
+To set a root page, include `Perron::Root` in your `Content::PagesController` and add a `app/content/pages/root.{md,erb,*}` file.
 This is automatically added for you when you create a `Page` collection.

 ## Markdown support